-In Sydney we have reserved a section in the Woronora Cemetery for messianic burial.
-In the same way that a person makes a testimony in their life during bris, Bar Mitzvah and in wedding, so in death a messianic Jew can also testify.
-We are buried near one another in a section called “Messianic”.
-Typical set up so that the community esprit d’corps continues even after we have passed on.
+In Sydney we have reserved a section in the Woronora Cemetery for Messianic burials.
+In the same way that a person makes a testimony in their life during a bris, bar mitzvah, or wedding, so in death, a Messianic Jew can also testify.
+We are buried near one another in a section called ‘Messianic’.
+Typical set up is so that the community esprit d’corps continues even after we have passed on.
 Arrangements are made by individuals for plots or niches directly with Woronora.
 Their contact details are (02) 9545 4677.
-Location: 121 Linden Street, Sutherland, NSW 2232
+Location: 121 Linden Street, Sutherland, NSW 2232.

-Each plot in Woronora is monumented with the same headstone, Headstones, although there is opportunity for variation in measure.
+Each plot in Woronora is monumented with the same Headstones, although there is opportunity for variation in measure.
 Due to the method of the MBS (Modern Burial System) employed, the headstones will remain exactly as they are laid from the beginning.
 This is new and will prevent the ‘jagged teeth’ of the Prague Jewish cemetery or falling headstones even at Eastern Suburbs or Rookwood.

 Where do we go when we die?